Overview

 Credential Exchange

-The Issuer Service supports credential exchange protocols based on:
+The Issuer2 Service supports credential exchange protocols based on:

-• OID4VCI v1.0: Flows such as Pre-Authorized Code Flow (with or without PIN/Transaction Code) and Authorization Code Flow (with ID Token, VP Token, username/password login or integration with external authorization servers like Keycloak).
+• OID4VCI v1.0: Flows such as Pre-Authorized Code Flow (with or without PIN/Transaction Code) and Authorization Code Flow (with ID Token, VP Token, username/password login, or integration with external authorization servers like Keycloak).
+See Protocol Flows.

 Credential Data Collection